openbsd/src/distrib/octeon/ramdisk/install.md

 			# Manually configure the MBR.
 			cat <<__EOT

-You will now create a single MBR partition to contain your OpenBSD data.
-This partition must have an id of 'A6'; must *NOT* overlap other partitions; and must be marked as the only active partition.
-Inside the fdisk command, the 'manual' command describes all the fdisk commands in detail.
+You will now create one MBR partition to contain your OpenBSD data and one MBR partition on which kernels are located which are loaded by U-Boot.
+Neither partition will overlap any other partition.

+The OpenBSD MBR partition will have an id of 'A6' and the boot MBR partition will have an id of 'C' (MSDOS).
+The boot partition will be at least 16MB and be the first 'MSDOS' partition on the disk.

 $(fdisk ${_disk})
 __EOT